 The PEIA Special Medicare Plan complies with all of the other listed Federal requirements.
-The exemption from the Federal requirement will be in effect for the plan year beginning July 1, 2010, and ending June 30, 2011.
+The exemption from the Federal requirement will be in effect for the plan year beginning July 1, 2012, and ending June 30, 2013.
 The election may be renewed for subsequent plan years.
-The only practical effects to PEIA members of this election are that the PEIA Special Medicare Plan will make a fifty dollar reduction for family coverage and a twenty-five dollar reduction for single coverage in premiums per month for policyholders who certify that they and their covered dependents do not use tobacco; and that benefits relating to mental health treatment will be substantially the same as last year..
+The only practical effect to PEIA members of this election is that benefits relating to mental health treatment will be substantially the same as last year.